 For one part, the inhaled scent of the oils (through, for instance burning or steam baths) is believed to have healing or relaxing properties (depending on which oils are used) and secondly, certain oils originating from specific plants, herbs and/or flowers penetrate the blood stream when rubbed into the skin releasing their healing properties in the inside of the body.
 Another way of allowing penetration through the skin is through herbal baths.

-Aromatherapy is said to address a variety of discomforts or ailments, such as burns, fevers, cuts, headaches, heat exhaustion, heatstroke, fractures, infections, insect bites, jet lag, sore muscles, physical exhaustion, stress, rashes, sleepiness, sprains, swellings, and many more.
+Aromatherapy is said to address a variety of discomforts or ailments, such as burns, fevers, cuts, headaches, heat exhaustion, heatstroke, fractures, infections, insect bites, jet lag, sore muscles, physical exhaustion, stress, anxiety, rashes, sleepiness, sprains, swellings, and many more.